 Computing today is not restricted to your desktop computer.
 Printers, cell phones, and life-support systems are examples of systems that could not operate without reliable software.
 Building real-time and embedded systems in this lab will help you learn about one of the fastest-growing fields in computing.
 Courses in Applied Cryptography, with an emphasis on performance and hardware/software co-design, are also taught in this space.

 Projects lab, GOL 1570

-Designed as a flexible area, this lab is accessible 24 hours a day, 7 days a week by our graduate students including PhD students whose advisors are SE faculty member.
-Senior projects that require space to setup specialized hardware work in this lab along with students working on independent study and research projects with SE faculty members.
+Designed as a flexible area, this lab is accessible 24 hours a day, 7 days a week by our graduate students, including PhD students whose advisors are SE faculty members.
+Senior projects that require space to set up specialized hardware work in this lab along with students working on independent study and research projects with SE faculty members.
 The lab also contains a meeting area where faculty can meet with their research teams.